 - A strong partner community stands as a “key differentiator” when compared to competitors.
 Jim explained that he plans to expand this global ecosystem in the future to help Avaya and other organizations continue to grow.

-What’s more interesting is how Jim writes that the platform can simplify adoption of emerging technologies, things like artificial intelligence, the ever growing Internet of Things, and even blockchain technology.
+What’s more interesting is how Jim writes that the platform can simplify the adoption of emerging technologies, things like artificial intelligence, the ever-growing Internet of Things, and even blockchain technology.
 In fact, Avaya has just recently announced a new service offering built to take advantage of blockchain technology.

 The New Tech: Avaya’s Happiness Index

-When I previously wrote about the confusing technology that is blockchain, I explained a bit on how the technology will disrupt more than just the financial sector, but even VoIP.
-What I didn’t recognize, however, is how blockchain technology can actually be used to completely transform the customer experience, and the way in which our clients interact with our organizations.
+When I previously wrote about the confusing technology that is blockchain, I explained a bit about how the technology will disrupt more than just the financial sector, but even VoIP.
+What I didn’t recognize, however, is how blockchain technology can actually be used to completely transform the customer experience and the way in which our clients interact with our organizations.

 And, that’s actually exactly what Avaya is focusing on with one of their newest product offerings.

 Dubbed the “Happiness Index on Blockchain,” this product was just recently unveiled in Dubai at GITEX technology week.
 To explain it simply, this is a solution that shows how this new technology, along with others including artificial intelligence and advanced data analytics, can be utilized to completely transform and revolutionize the customer experience.

 Blockchain Comes To The Real World

 In their announcement, Avaya explained that the “Happiness Index on Blockchain…enables organizations to dynamically manage the customer journey to achieve greater satisfaction.”
 And the concept does seem like a really interesting use for this technology.